WileyECoyote/geda-gaf/libgedathon/tests/README.txt

 version.
 If the scripts exit with code 0, we passed.
 If the scripts exit with any value other 0, we did not pass.

+Use "make tester" to update the reference schematic.

+Note: If "make tests" reports "ImportError: No module named geda" check the PYTHONPATH environment variable.
+If you are root, then try as normal user; the PYTHONPATH variable will not likely be exported when elevating privileges